Duggar Family News: Jinger and Jeremy Pose With The MacArthurs As ‘Counting On’ Fans Misread Jinger’s Pic

 Counting On stars Jinger and Jeremy Vuolo are spreading their wings as a Christian power couple.
 Since their marriage, the pair has been making headlines among Duggar family fans for their adorable dynamic and Jeremy’s liberal stance on Jinger’s hobbies and wardrobe.
-In a recent post, the ex-professional soccer player shared an image of him and his beautiful wife posing with one of America’s most iconic voices in the Christian community, Pastor John MacArthur.
+In a recent post, the former professional soccer player shared an image of him and his beautiful wife posing with one of America’s most iconic voices in the Christian community, Pastor John MacArthur.

 The photo, recently shared by Jeremy, featured a group shot of him and Jinger, his parents Charles and Diana Vuolo, and Mr. and Mrs. John MacArthur.
 The newly uploaded image has gained a lot of great responses from Jeremy’s Instagram followers, many of whom are excited for the young reality TV stars.

-Pastor MacArthur, after all, is practically a celebrity in the Christian community, with syndicated shows, best-selling books and multiple honorary degrees under his belt.
+Pastor MacArthur, after all, is practically a celebrity in the Christian community, with syndicated shows, best-selling books, and multiple honorary degrees under his belt.
 Interestingly, Pastor MacArthur is also a proponent for expository preaching, a style of teaching that Jeremy seems to be emulating in his own congregation back in Laredo, Texas.

 “What an awesome opportunity to meet and be with John MacArthur!
 Lovely pic of you all,” one commenter wrote.

 Many of Jeremy’s followers also took notice of the fact that his wife, Jinger Duggar, is utterly stunning and elegant in the photograph.
-The reaction of the reality TV star’s social media followers to Jinger was so positive; some even stated that the Duggar daughter was practically channeling Jackie O with her look.
+The reaction of the reality TV star’s social media followers to Jinger was so positive that some even stated the Duggar daughter was practically channeling Jackie O with her look.

 “Jinger can you be any prettier?
 Seriously!
 You’re stylish and yet respectfully classy.
 A beautiful mature look for you!” one commenter gushed.